 Time & Training:

-- Members and devotees meet every 1st Friday of the month for fellowship at 7:00 pm in Meeting Room A&B, followed by the Novena to Jesus the Black Nazarene at 8:00 pm in the Chapel
+- Members and devotees meet every 1st Friday of the month for fellowship at 7:00 pm in Meeting Room A&B (in-person meetings on the church campus are temporarily suspended), followed by the Novena to Jesus the Black Nazarene at 8:00 pm in the Chapel

 - Members meet every 3rd Friday of the month to carry out the functions of each sub-committee, such as Bible Study, Retreats, and other Christian formation

 - Every year, the Feast of the Black Nazarene is celebrated on the 1st Saturday after Epiphany.
 Novena begins in the morning the church.
 This is followed by a procession of the Black Nazarene statue in the church and its vicinity, which coincides with the tradition of a million devotees in the Philippines.
 The Feast concludes with the celebration of Holy Mass in the church and a reception in the Parish Hall afterwards

 - Once a year, members host a fundraising campaign.
 Past campaigns have included a Hawaiian Costume Dance Party, sponsoring a Scholarship Program, and participating in a Medical Mission, among others